 Feel free to move about in your bed.
+If you are given a brace, then your brace must be on if the head of your bed is elevated above 60 degrees or you are out of bed.
 The nurse or therapist will assist you in getting out of bed a few hours after surgery.
 You will be instructed to be up walking every 2 to 3 hours during the day and evening.
 The nurse will allow you to do this independently once you are steady and feel comfortable.